lucaf86/SJ4000_Wifi_Remote/README.md

 The WIFI-Cam.bin (for 512k flash) is the the precompiled sketch you can flash on your esp8266 with esptool for example:
 Linux:

 sudo ./esptool -cp /dev/ttyUSB0 -cf WIFI-Cam.bin

-SSID of your Cam: SJ4000 	Passkey:123456789
+SSID of your Cam: SJ4000
+Passkey: 123456789
 It starts a recording for app.
 5s and stops it later on

 In future I will build a software which acts like a remote which you can wear on your wrist, like the remote for GoPro Cameras!.